-Scotland’s most famous cities enjoy something of a healthy rivalry, but in our opinion it is impossible to choose between them.
-Both are rich with culture and history and they each have a unique energy.
+Scotland’s most famous cities enjoy something of a healthy rivalry, but in our opinion, it is impossible to choose between them.
+Both are rich in culture and history and they each have a unique energy.

 And if you aren’t sure where to go next from here, then Inspiring Travel Scotland has you covered.
 Our range of Scotland tours begin from Edinburgh and, depending on what you want to do, you can traverse the whole country from there.
 We can customise your tour of Scotland so it’s a truly unique experience.

 The Forth Bridge